Help Using the PINES Catalog

 The number of available copies and total copies is displayed below the title on each record.
 Depending on whether you've selected a particular library, you may see the results for the branch, the consortium (all of PINES), and any intermediate groupings of your libraries.

 You can select the Place Hold link in the upper right corner of the record to reserve the item.
 If the item is available, it will be pulled from the shelf and held for you.
 If all copies at your local library are checked out, it may be delivered from another library.
 If all copies are checked out, you'll be placed on a waiting list.
-See My Accounts below for more information about the items you place on hold and check out.
+See My Account below for more information about the items you place on hold and check out.
 See the Placing Items on Hold FAQ for answers to common questions about holds.

 You can access information about your account from any page in the catalog by selecting the My Account link in upper right corner of any page in the catalog.
 Your account information includes contact information, items you have checked out or placed on hold, your fines, preferences for the catalog, and your lists (formally known as bookbags), a place for you to keep reading lists or other lists of items.
 Each of the sections in the My Account area is described below.